-Instance: A ground set U and a set of circuits S_1, \ldots, S_l with $S_i \subseteq U$ for $1 \leq i \leq \ell$.
+Instance: A ground set U and a set of circuits $S_1, \ldots, S\ell$ with $S_i \subseteq U$ for $1 \le i \le \ell$ .

-Task: Find a minimum-size hitting set, that is, a set $H \subseteq U$ with $H \cap S_i \neq \emptyset$ for all $1 \leq i \leq \ell$.
+Task: Find a minimum-size hitting set, that is, a set $H \subseteq U$ with $H \cap S_i \neq \emptyset$ for all $1 \leq i \leq \ell$ .

-We can easily reduce COLORFUL COMPONENTS to HITTING SET: The ground set U is the set of edges, and the circuits to be hit are all bad paths.
+We can easily reduce Colorful Components to Hitting Set: The ground set U is the set of edges, and the circuits to be hit are all bad paths.
 Unfortunately, this can produce an exponentially-sized instance, and thus this approach is not feasible.
-However, we can model COLORFUL COMPONENTS as an implicit hitting set problem [1, 6, 11, 15]: the circuits have an implicit description, and a polynomial-time oracle is available that, given a putative hitting set H, either confirms that H is a hitting set or produces a circuit that is not hit by H. In our case, the implicit description is simply the colored graph, and the oracle either returns a bad path that is not hit by H or confirms that H is a solution to COLORFUL COMPONENTS.
+However, we can model Colorful Components as an implicit hitting set problem [1, 6, 11, 15]: the circuits have an implicit description, and a polynomial-time oracle is available that, given a putative hitting set H, either confirms that H is a hitting set or produces a circuit that is not hit by H. In our case, the implicit description is simply the colored graph, and the oracle either returns a bad path that is not hit by H or confirms that H is a solution to Colorful Components.

 Implicit hitting set models are useful for finding approximation algorithms [1, 6], but also for implementing exact solving strategies [15].
 In the latter case, the approach is as follows.
 We maintain a list of circuits which have to be hit, initially empty.
 Then, we compute an optimal hitting set H for these circuits.
-If H is a feasible solution to the implicit hitting set instance, then it is also an optimal solution to COLORFUL COMPONENTS.
+If H is a feasible solution to the implicit hitting set instance, then it is also an optimal solution to Colorful Components.
 Otherwise, the oracle yields a bad path that is not destroyed by H. This bad path is added to the list of circuits, and we compute again a hitting set for this new list of circuits.
 This process is repeated until an optimal solution is found.
 The hitting set instances can be solved by using any HITTING SET solver as a black box; Moreno-Centeno and Karp [15] suggest an ILP solver, using a standard set-cover-constraint formulation.

-As suggested by Moreno-Centeno and Karp [15], we use the following two tricks to speed up the computation.
-First, we initially solve each hitting set problem using a heuristic, and only use the ILP solver in case the oracle confirms that the heuristic solution gives a valid (but possibly non-optimal) solution for COLORFUL COMPONENTS.
+As suggested by Moreno-Centeno and Karp [15], we use the following two speed-up tricks.
+First, we initially solve each hitting set problem using a heuristic, and only use the ILP solver in case the oracle confirms that the heuristic returns a valid (but possibly non-optimal) solution for COLORFUL COMPONENTS.
 Second, instead of adding only one new circuit in each iteration, we greedily compute a set of disjoint shortest bad paths that are added to the circuit set.